An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters

 \subsection{Fault Tolerance with Backup QPs}

-\textbf{Why primary-backup QPs?} Several approaches can realize fault tolerance in real-world clusters.
-For example, operators can use a dual-ToR design for switches \cite{qian2024alibaba} to tolerate single point of switch failure, or NIC bonding with primary-backup ports to resist single point of link failure.
-However, these solutions are neither deployable (e.g., dual-ToR requires switch modification) nor general (e.g., bonding requires dual-port NICs, which are not available as some customers prefer single-port NICs for easier configuration and better stability \cite{qian2024alibaba}).
+\X adopts a primary-backup QP mechanism to tolerate link failures.
+Though previous works like Mooncake\cite{qin2025mooncake} propose a similar fail-safe solution, to the best of our knowledge, \X is the first work that successfully integrates such a feature into CCL with production validation.
+We mainly detail the underlying designs in this subsection.

-Therefore, we resort to a flexible scheme with a primary-backup QP mechanism, which is more general and cost-efficient for our customers.
-During the bootstrap for the inter-host connection, in addition to a primary QP that uses the closest RNIC, \X creates a backup QP by using the second closest RNIC for each GPU.
+\textbf{Creation of Backup QPs.} During the bootstrap for the inter-node connection, in addition to a primary QP that uses the closest RNIC, \X creates a backup QP by using the second-closest RNIC for each GPU.
 If a link fails due to port downs, \X migrates the traffic from the primary QP to the backup QP, and retransmits the data at the breakpoint. \X also monitors the failed link, and when it is fixed, \X turns back to the primary QP for faster transmission.
 Note that if the RNIC has dual ports, \X creates the backup QP on the other port of the same RNIC, enjoying the same hardware distance as the primary QP.